nicoyuste/MarvelNavigation/README.md

 - `MarvelDetailsViewController`:
    - Instead of loading all the information from the MarvelListViewModel, this viewController could use the API to load the DETAIL resource.
    - UI could show more data than only title and description, at the end, you already see that on the list.
+- Create icon and solve small UI issue with iPhone X